 - Emergency radios allow the user to listen to broadcasts.

 Many good two-way radios can also pick up NOAA weather stations and be used as emergency radios.
-If you are interested in this type of radio, I suggest you read our post about the best two-way radios.
-It covers the various types, such as G.M.R.S., C.B., M.U.R.S., F.R.S., and ham.
+If you are interested in this type of radio, I suggest you read our posts about the best two-way radios and the best ham radios.
+They cover various types, such as G.M.R.S., C.B., M.U.R.S., F.R.S., and ham.

 Even if you get a two-way radio, I would still suggest getting a standard emergency radio.
 Often, emergency radios have longer ranges, better battery life, and features that you can’t pack into a portable two-way radio.